Policy of counteracting mobbing, discrimination and violence

 What is indirect discrimination?

-Indirect discrimination occurs when an apparently neutral provision / decision / criterion violates the rights of a person or group, e.g. due to sex, religion, disability, etc. to the legitimate aim to be achieved and the means of achieving that aim are appropriate and necessary.
+Indirect discrimination occurs when an neutral provision/decision/criterion violates the rights of a person or group, e.g. due to sex, religion, disability, etc. to the legitimate aim to be achieved and the means of achieving that aim are appropriate and necessary.

 What behaviors are not discriminatory?

-Violence includes acts of physical, verbal, mental and sexual aggression, as well as cyberbullying (internet violence), stalking, blackmail and other forms of violence.
+Violence includes acts of physical, verbal, psychological, and sexual aggression, as well as cyberbullying (online violence), harassment, blackmail, and other forms of violence.

-How should the student report violence or discrimination?
+How should a student report violence or discrimination?

-A student who believes that he or she has become a victim of discrimination or violence by another student or university employee may submit a complaint to the attorney in writing or electronically.
-Katarzyna Kurzępa-Dedo is the Rector’s plenipotentiary for counteracting mobbing, discrimination and violence in UITM .
+A student who believes that he has been a victim of discrimination or violence by another student or University employee may submit a complaint to the representative in writing or electronically.
+The Rector’s representative for counteracting mobbing, discrimination, and violence at UITM is Katarzyna Kurzępa Dedo, Ph.D.

 What should the complaint contain?